syncthing/docs/users/ignoring.rst

 -----------

 If some files should not be synchronized to (or from) other devices, a file called ``.stignore`` can be created containing file patterns to ignore.
-The ``.stignore`` file must be placed in the root of the synced folder.
+The ``.stignore`` file must be placed in the root of the synced folder (files in other localtions are not applied).
 The ``.stignore`` file itself will never be synced to other devices, although it can ``#include`` files that *are* synchronized between devices.
 All patterns are relative to the synced folder root.
 The contents of the ``.stignore`` file must be UTF-8 encoded.

 .. note::